RIT-MESH/Fortigate-Firewall/Administration/Initial Setup/DHCP Server and DHCP Relay/Readme.md

-# Complete Command Summary for R1–FortiGate–LAN–Cloud Topology
+# DHCP Server and DHCP Relay

 This document lists every command and configuration used to build the full network path: